adambrgmn/wp-bundler/README.md

 ## Installation

-Install the bundler locally as a dependency of you theme.
+Install the bundler locally as a dependency of you theme or plugin.

 ```shell
 $ npm i -d @fransvilhelm/wp-bundler